Trolls (franchise): Trolls World Tour (2020)

-Trolls World Tour is a 2020 American computer-animated jukebox musical comedy film produced by DreamWorks Animation and distributed by Universal Pictures.
+Trolls World Tour is a 2020 American animated jukebox musical comedy film produced by DreamWorks Animation and distributed by Universal Pictures.
 The film is directed by Walt Dohrn, produced by Gina Shay, and written by Jonathan Aibel, Glenn Berger, Elizabeth Tippet, Maya Forbes and Wallace Wolodarsky, from a story by Aibel and Berger.
 The film stars the voices of Anna Kendrick, Justin Timberlake, Rachel Bloom, James Corden, Ron Funches, Kelly Clarkson, Anderson .Paak, Sam Rockwell, George Clinton and Mary J. Blige.
+It follows Poppy and Branch as they try to stop a rock troll, Queen Barb, who wants to conquer all the troll kingdoms with rock music.

-On February 28, 2017, Universal Pictures and DreamWorks Animation announced a sequel to the 2016 film Trolls, with Anna Kendrick and Justin Timberlake reprising their roles as Poppy and Branch.
+On February 28, 2017, Universal Pictures and DreamWorks Animation announced a sequel to the 2016 film Trolls, with Anna Kendrick and Justin Timberlake reprising their roles as Poppy and Branch, respectively.

 In March 2017, podcasters the McElroy brothers began campaigning for roles in the film via a podcast titled "The McElroy Brothers Will Be in Trolls 2".
 Following the campaign's success, DreamWorks confirmed in September 2018 that the McElroy brothers would make cameo appearances in World Tour.

 Sam Rockwell, Chance the Rapper, Anthony Ramos, Jamie Dornan and Flula Borg were added to the cast in May 2018.
 Corden, Icona Pop, Funches, and Nayyar returned to reprise their roles.
 On June 12, 2018, the film was retitled as Trolls World Tour.
 In October 2018, it was confirmed that Kelly Clarkson had joined the cast, and will perform an original song.
 In June 2019, along with promotional posters, new cast members have been announced, which include: J Balvin, Mary J. Blige, Rachel Bloom, George Clinton, Kenan Thompson, Ester Dean, Anderson .Paak and Gustavo Dudamel.

 Universal Pictures originally planned to release Trolls World Tour theatrically in the United States on April 10, 2020.
 It was later pushed back to April 17, 2020.
 Following the delay of No Time to Die, it was once again pushed up to the original April 10 release date.
 On March 17, Universal announced that the film would be released simultaneously in theaters and through Premium Video on Demand on April 10 in the United States and Canada due to the COVID-19 pandemic.
-As the pandemic receded, the film was released back in regular theatres.
+As the pandemic receded, the film was released back in regular theaters.